 As for the quality of white noise produced by this machine, opinions are mostly favorable – though a few people complain of it lacking bass or mid-tone, and a few others said they noticed a distracting loop in the audio playback.
 It will largely depend on how keen your ear is to repetition, since many other users of this device are impressed by the lack of repetition in the noises.

 Aside from fulfilling its most basic function as a white noise machine, people appreciate that the Wave Sleep Therapy Sound Machine also has a USB port to charge your phone.
-This model from Pure Enrichment is a good value at about $30 and is both reliable and easy to use.
+This model from Pure Enrichment is a good value, and it's both reliable and easy to use.

-Best High-End: Sound+Sleep High Fidelity Sleep Sound Machine
+Best High-End: Adaptive Sound Technologies Sound+Sleep High Fidelity Sleep Sound Machine

 A sound night of sleep can be worth a lot – and may definitely make it worth investing in a high-end white noise machine.
 The Sound+Sleep High Fidelity Sleep Sound Machine is a splurge-worthy choice that offers expanded audio options, adaptative volume control, and the ability to playback through headphones or an external speaker.